Afnan-Aldhahri/GO/Resources/Names and Semicolons.md

 However, those semicolons do not appear in the source.

-alternatively, the lexer uses a simple principle to insert semicolons automatically as it scans, so the input text is mostly free of them :
+Alternatively, the lexer uses a simple principle to insert semicolons automatically as it scans, so the input text is mostly free of them :

 If the last token before a newline is an identifier (which includes words like int and float64),